FuryChris/WSIAN/README.md

-# Tech Reminders
+# Web stuff in a nutshell

-## Project made by myself for myself
+## Made by myself for myself

 I wanted to group here some comments and examples about things i learned some time ago, that I can just get'in and make quick refresh.